puli/repository/docs/repository-management/composer.rst

 --------------------

 Each package can override the resources of another package.
-To do so, add the path you want to override to the "override" key:
+To do so, add the name of the package you want to override to the "override" key:

 .. code-block:: json